Generic Name: bosutinib monohydrate

 - Swallow Bosulif tablets whole.
 Do not crush or cut Bosulif tablets.
 Do not touch or handle crushed or broken Bosulif tablets.

-- You should avoid grapefruit, grapefruit juice, and supplements that contain grapefruit extract while taking Bosulif.
+- You should avoid grapefruit, grapefruit juice, and supplements that contain grapefruit extract during treatment with Bosulif.
 Grapefruit products increase the amount of Bosulif in your body.

 - Your doctor may change your dose of Bosulif or tell you to stop taking Bosulif depending on how you respond to treatment.

 - If you miss a dose of Bosulif, take it as soon as you remember.
-If it has been more than 12 hours since your last dose, take your next dose at your regular time.
+If you miss a dose by more than 12 hours, skip that dose and take your next dose at your regular time.
 Do not take two doses at the same time.